aolsen0/LITSBotV2/README.md

  - The number of available moves for most of the game is quite high, usually 100-150 during the middlegame.
 This presents a nice medium between the benchmark games of Chess and Go, but is enough that traversing the game tree at significant depth is quite difficult.
  - The games are quite short, with usually 12-16 pieces played on the board in a game.
 The result is that only a few moves are necessary for each player before the entire game tree can be explored, even with the high number of available moves.
- - The ruls specify a tiebreaker (the player to play the last piece wins) and that the pie rule should be used, ensuring that the second player always wins with perfect play.
+ - The rules specify a tiebreaker (the player to play the last piece wins) and that the pie rule should be used, ensuring that the second player always wins with perfect play.

 ## Improvements over v1